Applying from outside the EU

 - interviews in Hong Kong are only available to applicants who are domiciled, permanently resident or at school/university in the special administrative region of Hong Kong

 Applicants from other Asian countries (such as Brunei, Indonesia, Philippines, South Korea, Taipei and Thailand) are invited to apply to be considered for interview either in Singapore or in Cambridge.
-Applicants from New Zealand and Pacific Islands are invited to apply to be considered for interview in Australia.

 Overseas interviewers are academic experts with a broad range of subject expertise and experience in admissions who are appointed by the Colleges of the University of Cambridge to interview applicants on their behalf.
 Many of them are current or recent Admissions Tutors and Senior Tutors with considerable experience in comparing fields of applicants across subjects.
 For more information on interviews see our main Interviews pages.